The New Zealand Net opens with a fairly long call by the Net Control Station (NCS), such as:

 QNI = Please check in now

-You respond with a signal report for NCS and either QRU or QTC.
+You respond to Net Control with your full callsign, a signal report for NCS and either QRU or QTC.
 For example, if you have one message for ZL4YY, you could send:

 (You are asked to wait, even if you have no traffic, in case another station checks in with traffic for you, or you are needed as a relay.)

-NCS will keep calling for checkins until no more responses.
+NCS will keep calling for check-ins until there are no more responses.

-If conditions are poor, NCS may ask one or more stations on frequency to make a call as temporary net control:
+To ensure all stations wishing to check in can be heard, NCS may ask one or more stations on frequency to make a call as temporary net control, for example:

 ZL4LDY PSE QNG1 ("Please make ONE call as net control")